-Greek Yogurt and Gout Audience
+Yogurt and Gout Audience

-I wrote Greek Yogurt and Gout for GoutPal Foodies.
+I wrote Yogurt and Gout for GoutPal Foodies.
 GoutPal Foodies are gout sufferers who want to eat better gout foods.
 But, they do not have a healthy eating plan.
 So, I explain how Greek Yogurt might help gout sufferers.
 But, only if you incorporate it into a healthy gout foundation diet.

 Are you unsure which type of gout sufferer you are?
 Then, before you read this article, go to Questions for Gout Sufferers.

-Greek Yogurt and Gout
+Yogurt and Gout

 GoutPal Foodies get obsessed about individual foods.
 But, you should really think about Greek yogurt as part of a healthy gout diet.
 So, here are some facts about Greek yogurt for gout sufferers.

-Is Greek Yogurt Good for Gout?
+Is Yogurt Good for Gout?

 Protein helps lower uric acid.
 So, as a rich source of protein, Greek yogurt is good for gout sufferers.
 Because it gives us protein without purines.

-Greek Yogurt and Gout Research
+Yogurt and Uric Acid Research

-At this time, I am not aware of any specific research into how Greek yogurt might affect gout sufferers.
-But, there is an interesting mention of Greek yogurt in a summary of diet changes to lower uric acid.
+There is an interesting mention of Greek yogurt in a summary of diet changes to lower uric acid.
 Murray and colleagues prefer diet changes over uric acid lowering drugs.
 Because of low costs.
 In particular, they note:

 Low-fat dairy appears to have a protective effect, and two milk proteins have been shown to reduce SUA levels in healthy individuals because they increase uric acid excretion.
 Several products, such as Greek yogurt and low-fat cottage cheese, are low in fat, are high in protein, and do not contain the same level of purines as found in meat and seafood.

-Is Greek Yogurt Bad for Gout?
+Is Yogurt Bad for Gout?

 We can see from the previous section that Greek yogurt should not be a problem for gout sufferers.
 But, there might be times when Greek yogurt is bad for your gout.
 Because many gout sufferers are overweight.
 So normal Greek yogurt might supply more calories than you need.